 The first step is to recognize when you are in or close to a risky situation.
 It is important to learn to pay attention to one’s encountered situations and be aware of changes in thoughts and feelings.
 This will help in detecting warning signs as soon as possible.

 As evidenced by the above situations, it is also significant to realize not everyone will be glad to know you have an addiction.
 Or to know you are doing something about it.
-It takes discernment to tell which people you want to share the details of your recovery.
+It takes discernment to understand with whom you want to share the details of your recovery.
 Education can dispel stigma and persons in long term recovery express pride about their healing.
 Sharing stories is a way to connect with people and inspire others who may be struggling with behavioral health conditions.
 Your story can also demonstrate that treatment works and recovery is possible.
 Addiction gives people the opportunity to change their lives, which is both difficult and rewarding.

 One of the best things individuals in recovery can do for themselves is to anticipate high-risk situations before they actually occur.
 This provides an opportunity to develop a plan of action for how they will respond.
 Although not all high-risk situations can be anticipated, most people in recovery can still make predictions about what may occur in the near future and develop a plan of action.
 Coping plans should include a detailed plan of action for how to respond to the given situation.